Pariscope

 After all, who else would France partner up with to contain the world’s bad guys and defend the “free world” by force if necessary, the French ask?
 Or as Charles de Gaulle once said, “In truth, who has been America’s staunchest ally, if not France…?
 Should the worst happen, should the freedom of the world come under threat, who would be the most obvious allies, if not France and the United States?”
 It’s not by chance that Macron has a portrait of de Gaulle on his desk.

 Joseph de Weck is a journalist and historian based in Paris.
-He consults on geopolitical and macroeconomic risk and writes the monthly Pariscope column for INTERNATIONALE POLITIK QUARTERLY.
+He consults on geopolitical and macroeconomic risk and writes the Pariscope column for INTERNATIONALE POLITIK QUARTERLY.

 Read more by the author